Astros pitcher Lance McCullers Jr. is Thursday’s Box-Toppers Player of the Day.

 About Box-Toppers’ team abbreviations

-Also Thursday, Phillies pitcher Aaron Nola rises to ninth place in Box-Toppers season player rankings after earning National League Player of the Day honors.
+Also Thursday, Phillies pitcher Aaron Nola rises to seventh place in Box-Toppers season player rankings after earning National League Player of the Day honors.

 Player of the Day—McCullers struck out seven over seven scoreless innings, allowing three hits and two walks, in the 1-0 win over the Rays.